divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

   router that will handle requests)
 - `webServiceConfig.useHttps`: If set to `true`, the property `serverHttps` must be populated since divblox will attempt to start a https server rather than a http server for expressjs
-- `webServiceConfig.serverHttps`: The paths to the keyfile and certificate when running in https mode
+- `webServiceConfig.serverHttps`: The paths to the keyfile and certificate when running in https mode.
+You can easily generate these files with

+`openssl req -nodes -new -x509 -keyout server.key -out server.cert`
 - `webServiceConfig.serverHttps.keyPath`: The path to the keyfile
 - `webServiceConfig.serverHttps.certPath`: The path to the certificate
 - `divbloxPackagesRootLocal`: Specifies the root path that will host all local divblox packages